Programie/KeyboardMapper/README.md

 ## Initial configuration

-In order to let the X server ignore the input from the device used dedicated for your actions, you have to configure the following in your X server configuration:
+Usually, you want your desktop session to ignore any input from the device you want to use for Keyboard Mapper.

+In case of X11, just add a new InputClass section to your X server configuration:

 ```
 Section "InputClass"